 A lot has been said and written about what makes women physically attractive, from having full lips and/or breasts to being shorter than a man, to having a symmetrical face to having a low waist-hip ratio (WHR), all being indicators, […]

 Maria-José Iriarte-Chiapusso is an Ikerbasque research professor at the Department of Geography, Prehistory and Archaeology, University of the Basque Country (UPV/EHU).

 Álvaro Arrizabalaga is a lecturer of Prehistory in the University of the Basque Country (UPV/EHU).

 Author: Alvaro Arrizabalaga received a BA in History (Vitoria, 1988) and a Master in CRM -Archaeology option- (Vitoria, 1992) at the University of the Basque Country (Spain).
 He finished his PhD in Prehistory (La industria lítica del Paleolítico […]

 We shall close with this entry our series (I, II, III) about the origins of Islam, indicating some further interesting facts about the Qur’an.

 4) By Muhammad’s time, the Arabic alphabet contained no marks for vowels; […]

-In the first article of this series we saw what Middle-East Christian texts from the 7th century told about the Arabian invaders that abruptly took those wealthy territories that during the previous centuries had been disputed between the […]
+In the first article of this series, we saw what Middle-East Christian texts from the 7th century told about the Arabian invaders that abruptly took those wealthy territories that during the previous centuries had been disputed between […]

 From the genetic point of view, when should a man be more interested in caring for his sister’s children than his wife’s?
 A quantitative analysis of Alan Rogers, University of Utah, shows that this behaviour should be the choice in […]